-During Quarter 1, one care home in Swansea is being managed under the Escalating Concerns Policy, this home remains under Escalating Concerns during Quarter 2/3 due to continued issues relating to the poor quality and leadership by nursing staff and management.
+During Quarter 4, one care home in Swansea is being managed under the Escalating Concerns Policy, due to continued issues relating to the poor quality and leadership by nursing staff and management.
 This care home continues to be monitored with an appropriate Corrective Action Plan.
-One care home in NPT continues to be managed under the Escalating Concerns Policy, this care home has a multiagency Corrective Action Plan in place and is being supported by the HB and NPT LA.
+There are two care homes in NPT continuing to be managed under the Escalating Concerns Policy, both care home has a multiagency Corrective Action Plan in place and is being supported by the HB and NPT LA.
 The main issues are around poor management, leadership, financial frailty and concerns related to the standards of nursing care.
-Currently there are 10 individuals placed in the care home, 3 Funded Nursing Care and 7 residential placements.
-In addition to the one care home in NPT being managed under EC another two care homes in NPT are now being managed under Escalating Concerns
+Care home one has 44 individuals placed in the care home, 18 Funded Nursing Care, 6 CHC and 20 residential placements.
+Care home two has 14 individuals placed in the care home, 9 Funded Nursing Care, 1 CHC and 4 residential placements.
+This home is under suspension of placements.